ckeditor/ckeditor5/docs/updating/nim-migration/predefined-builds.md

 ## Migration steps: CDN

+One notable difference between the old and new CDN builds is that the former uses `<script>` tags while the later uses `<script type="module">` tag, which behaves differently in some cases.
+For more information, see this [MDN page explaining differences between modules and standard scripts](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules#other_differences_between_modules_and_standard_scripts).

 If you are using the predefined builds from npm, follow the steps below:

 1. Start by removing `<script>` tags containing the old build.